Each artist specializes in something unique - click to learn more about each artist!

 eye seek you

-Nisa Caskey sells metal and stone earrings and necklaces in the ZACC artist shop.
+Nisa Caskey (she/her) sells metal and stone earrings and necklaces in the ZACC artist shop.
 Her jewelry ranges from simple and elegant to bold statement pieces.

 "libra. maker. adventurer. auntie. my most importants=my people-music-the desert-lakes-mountains-the moon-stars-glacier-travel-vintage-collecting-rocks-shapes-colors-art. wanderluster. wanting to experience and see it all. creating outside the box. living outside the box. hoping to spread kindness. connecting with lovely humans and sharing my creations. thank you." -Nisa Caskey